Tai-Chi-Bui/aws-complete-project/README.md

 # aws-complete-project
 A realistic and complex AWS project that covers all aspects of a professional application.

-This project is based on the instructional series provided by Andrew Brown on the ExamPro YouTube channel
+This project is based on the instructional series provided by ExamPro YouTube channel

 ## Prerequisite Technologies